CPT Incoterms: Carriage Paid To Explained

 Risk transfer point At first carrier When goods are on board vessel at origin port

-Typical use Multimodal, air, rail Ocean FCL/LCL shipments
+Typical use Multimodal, air, rail Ocean FCL or LCL shipments

 CPT vs. DDP